Understanding the impact of changing street layouts on modal shift behaviour to improve active travel.

-It’s no surprise seeing new temporary street layouts popping up in and around cities.
+We are seeing more and more temporary street layouts popping up in and around cities across the UK.
 London alone has 50+ pavement widening schemes in addition to cycle lanes, street closures and reduced speed zones.
-With the help of local boroughs, TfL is implementing interventions to address social distancing measures, encourage active travel and reduce reliance on public transportation under their Streetspace initiative.
+With the help of local boroughs, TfL is implementing interventions to encourage active travel and reduce reliance on public transportation under their Streetspace initiative.

 Image 1: Streetspace intervention on St John’s Wood High Street

 Westminster closed the left-hand lane on the high street for pedestrians (sometime in early July).
 As this intervention was put in place, we can see that it has amplified the pedestrian volumes as the extra space has accommodated more people walking at a distance.
 The intervention was introduced in early July (based on our data), after which all motorised vehicle volumes drop to 70% below normal levels.
 Whereas pedestrians steadily soar above 145% compared to June conditions.

 Graph 1: Change in pedestrian vs. vehicle volumes on St John’s Wood High Street

 As a result, vehicle volumes reduced significantly on St Johns Wood High Street and affected vehicle volumes travelling across to St Ann’s Terrace as they’re limited to cross the junction seen in the below graph.

 Graph 2: Change in vehicle volumes compared to June conditions

 Furthermore, the walking volumes on the non-extended side (highlighted in blue on the second graph) have also increased showing the positive impact reducing vehicles in an environment can have when looking to prioritise active travel.